GarrettDaniel/CDEventsSimulation/README.md

 - Created realistic simulated CDEvents
 - Wrote and documented functions to create and send events to S3
 - Setup S3 bucket and event notifications for raw data upload
-- Created an SQS queue and dead-letter queue for the event notifications to be polled
+- Created an SQS queue and dead-letter queue (DLQ) for the event notifications to be polled
 - Updated the SQS access policy to allow for event notifications from S3
 - Created architecture diagram
 - Wrote function to process events and join them together in a CSV file for analysis and reporting